Universal Description, Discovery and Integration (UDDI) is a directory service where businesses can register and search for Web services.

 What is UDDI?

 UDDI is an XML-based standard for describing, publishing, and finding Web services.
-UDDI stands for Universal Description, Discovery and Integration.
+History of UDDI

 Partner Interface Processes - PIPs